 I hope you enjoy these tasty Bacon Wrapped Sausage Jalapeno Poppers as much as we do.
 This is one of our favorites along with Jalapeno Popper Mini Cheeseballs….can you tell I like the spice?? 🙂 Check out all my recipes HERE!

-- 1 package of ground sausage browned and drained of excess grease
+- 1 pound ground sausage browned and drained of excess grease

 - 30 Jalapeno peppers approximately depending on size

-- 2 pounds of sliced bacon less if you want to cut each slice in half
+- 2 pounds sliced bacon less if you want to cut each slice in half

 - 1 cup shredded cheese